This policy defines BCIT’s current support policy for Apple computing equipment in the Barnard College environment.

 - Laptop batteries cannot be replaced.

-Support for sealed units (defined above in this document) can only be provided by Apple, Inc. which has the following ramifications:
+Hardware support for these sealed units can only be provided by Apple, Inc. which has the following ramifications:

-- Potential for minimum 1-2 weeks for total repair time, when waiting for a GSX repair dispatch.
+- Potential for minimum 1-2 weeks for total repair time, when waiting for an Apple repair dispatch (for desktops) or mail return service (for laptops).

 - For expedited service, the user’s only avenue is to personally take the unit to the Genius Bar at an Apple store.